Sound and Sentiment

 3. plotly and shiny for interactive charts and the final dashboard

-I started by filtering songs with a popularity score of 80 or above to focus on major hits.
-I then grouped the data by genre to calculate total popularity and mean valence – essentially measuring the popularity and positivity of each genre of music.
+I filtered the dataset to songs with a popularity score of 80 or above to isolate major hits, then aggregated by genre to compute total popularity and mean valence as proxies for each genre's reach and emotional tone.

 Some of the attributes that were used for these visualisations:

-• Track ID: The Spotify ID for the track
+• Track ID: The unique Spotify identifier for each track

-• Track Genre: The genre in which the track belongs
+• Track Genre: The genre the track is categorized under.

-• Popularity: A score from 0-100 assigned to a song to show how popular the track is.
-This is based on how often and how recently the track has been played.
+• Popularity: A score from 0-100 reflecting how popular the track is, based on how frequently and how recently it has been played.

-• Tempo: The overall estimated tempo of a track in beats per minute (BPM).
-In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration
+• Tempo: The estimated speed of a track in beats per minute (BPM), derived from the average beat duration.

 Design Rationale and Visualisation Principles:

-I aimed to use colour and spatial grouping to help users naturally compare patterns across genres, moods, and track features.
-The neon/glow-wave theme reinforces the modern, digital feel of music platforms while also ensuring visual consistency across plots.
-Finally, by incorporating interactive tools such as Plotly and Shiny, the dashboard invites users to explore their own questions, making it both visually engaging and user-centred — ideal for a general audience of music lovers, designers, and data enthusiasts.
+Finally, interactive tools such as Plotly and Shiny invite users to explore their own questions, making the dashboard both visually engaging and user-centered.
+This makes it well-suited for a general audience of music lovers, designers, and data enthusiasts.

 Treemap: Popular Genres and Their Vibe: